FireFlyForLife/MSWordRaytracer/README.md

 # MSWordRaytracer
-A raytracer written in mMicrosoft Word
+A raytracer written in Microsoft Word